Luos-io/Documentation/src/pages/demo_boards/electronic-use.md

 To update the board's firmware you need to follow 3 steps:

 ### 1. Open the container folder that you want to update in Visual Studio Code
-To do this, you must go to *File* -> *Open the folder* and go to the folder of the container you want.
+To do this, you must go to *File* -> *Open the folder* and go to the folder of the container you want from [Examples/Projects](https://github.com/Luos-io/Examples/tree/master/Projects).

 ### 2. Compile it to ensure there is no error
 To compile your code, you must click on the *Compile* button ![]({{img_path}}/compile-button.png) at the bottom of your window: